bansallab/data-dashboard/src/vaccine-refusal/about.md

 ---
 title: About
-style: ./styles/about.css
+style: ../styles/about.css
 ---

 # About

+This [dashboard](./dashboard) compiles spatial data on childhood vaccine hesitancy in the United States at a county scale.
+For more information, see the [data](./data) page.
 This project is led by a team of researchers at the [Bansal lab](https://www.bansallab.com/) at Georgetown University.

 <div class="card-container">
     <div class="card">